astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 the question of whether two events at different locations in space happen at the same time (as measured by our lattice of clocks).
-If two events happen at the same place *and* the same time, then those are not actually two events, but only a single event.
-For there to be two events at all, at least one component of the displacement four-vector has to be non-zero.
+If two events happen at the same place *and* the same time, then those are not actually two events, but only a single event, and that can't be split into two events in a different reference frame.
+There is room to discuss whether one interaction is actually two events, which has implications for the meaning of Newton's 3rd Law, among other issues, but I will save that for [Chapter 10](chForce).
+For now, for there to be two events at all, at least one component of the displacement four-vector has to be non-zero.
 ```